ASEAN–European Union relations

-The ASEAN–European Union relations are the bilateral foreign relations between the two organisations; the European Union (EU), and the Association of South-East Asian Nations (ASEAN).
+The ASEAN–European Union relations are the bilateral foreign relations between two organisations: the European Union (EU) and the Association of Southeast Asian Nations (ASEAN).
 EU and ASEAN have been interacting with each other on the economic, trade, and political levels for more than four decades.
 The partnership between the EU and ASEAN dates back to 1972, when the EU (then known as the European Economic Community (EEC)) established ties with ASEAN.
 The EU became an ASEAN Dialogue Partner in 1977.

 Relations between the two regions are expanding, developing progressively on the economic, political, and cultural fronts.
 Dialogue between the two regions has been enhanced with numerous technical level meetings and bi-annual ministerial meetings.
-Whereas in the past, much of the Europe – South-East Asia relationship has focused on South-East Asian development, the focus of cooperation has transformed to an emphasis on diplomacy, where the two sides discuss regional and international problems, and finally to a new emphasis on non-traditional risks, and regional integration support.
+Whereas in the past, much of the Europe – Southeast Asia relationship has focused on Southeast Asian development, the focus of cooperation has transformed to an emphasis on diplomacy, where the two sides discuss regional and international problems, and finally to a new emphasis on non-traditional risks, and regional integration support.